Navigating between tabs (Ionic React)¶

 Step 1: Add voice commands for navigation¶

-We need to add a new command to the Alan script to navigate between tabs with voice.
-In Alan Studio, open the project and in the code editor, add the following intent:
+We need to add a new command to the dialog script to navigate between tabs with voice.
+In Alan AI Studio, open the project and in the code editor, add the following intent:

 } else {